Happy New Year, y’all!

 My “crown of glory” continues to reign supreme among my self-care priorities.
 I remain on a retightening schedule of every six weeks, although my consultant and I are noticing a “growth spurt” over the past several months.
 I stopped taking biotin supplements for about six months and recently restarted taking one 10,000 mcg daily, so this may explain the spurt.
 I’m also lessening my sugar intake, so that may also factor into my overall healthy hair benefits.

 Below are pictures of my November 4th retightening session.
-I asked April to take more “scalpy” shots to show how each loc is sectioned.
+I asked my consultant to take more “scalpy” shots to show how each loc is sectioned.
 My hair is still evolving; the frizzy, fuzzy strands of this teen stage lessens each shampoo.

 I’m still amazed by the growth I’ve seen within just a three month calendar span:

 Below are pictures of my December 16th retightening session.

 I can see the “hangtime” for real now, and I’m thankful that the versatility of Sisterlocks means that my thick hair is not hot and heavy.
 These hot flashes ain’t no joke!

 Turning 50 and recognizing how blessed I am to still be here, happy, healthy, and among my good friends and loving family, means I get to do a few things I’ve always wanted to do.
 When I was 16, I had a left ear cartilage piercing that I allowed to close because it was taking so long to heal.
 Well, I revisited that piercing a few days ago and opted for a double piercing (both ears).
 Here’s the video of my right ear being pierced:

 And the left…I’m telling my cousin, Randy, “It hurts, but it’s tolerable.”
 I plan to have many more experiences like this in 2019.
 After all, YOLO!